-If you or your partner smokes, it can be harder to get pregnant.
+If you or your partner smokes or vapes, it can be harder to get pregnant.

-If you smoke while you’re pregnant, your baby smokes too.
+If you smoke or vape while you’re pregnant, your baby smokes or vapes too.

-If you inhale other people’s smoke while you’re pregnant, this smoke also passes to your baby.
+If you inhale other people’s smoke or vapour while you’re pregnant, this smoke or vapour passes to your baby.

-There’s a strong link between sudden unexpected death in infancy (SUDI) and smoking during pregnancy and after birth.
+Sudden unexpected death in infancy (SUDI) is strongly linked to smoking cigarettes or using vapes containing nicotine during pregnancy or after birth.

-Quitting smoking: good for you and your baby
+Quitting smoking or vaping: good for you and your baby

-Smoking can reduce how much breastmilk you make and put harmful substances in your breastmilk.
-But even if you smoke, breastfeeding is still best for your baby.
+Smoking or vaping might reduce how much breastmilk you make and put harmful substances in your breastmilk.
+But even if you smoke or vape, breastfeeding is still best for your baby.

 It’s never too late to quit.
 For example, one hour after you quit, the risk of pregnancy complications and your baby’s risk of illness goes down.

-If you’re finding it hard to quit, call the Quitline on 137 848 for help.
+If you’re finding it hard to quit, call Quitline on 137 848 for help.